Haripriya-hash/ticker/README.md

 # Ticker

-A small Spring Boot + Thymeleaf app built for the RTS Labs coding demonstration.
+A Spring Boot + Thymeleaf app built for the RTS Labs coding demonstration.

 Users can sign up, log in, and log out.
 Once logged in, they can look up a stock symbol and see today's opening price, pulled live from [Finnhub](https://finnhub.io).